 Step 3: Obtain an Advanced Degree (Two to Eight Years)

-Students should ensure the program they attend is accredited as this is a requirement for licensure in most states and guarantees that the program meets minimum standards of quality and content.
+Students should ensure the program they attend is accredited.
+This is a requirement for licensure in most states and guarantees that the program meets minimum quality and content standards.
 Nationally recognized accreditation entities include:

 - The Council for Accreditation of Counseling & Related Educational Programs (CACREP)